Develop

 Strict "vimdoc" subset:

-that you don't want auto-wrapped.
-Lists are always rendered with "flow"
+don't want to auto-wrap.
+Lists are always rendered with "flow" layout

-(soft-wrapped) layout instead of preformatted (hard-wrapped) layout common
+(soft-wrapped) instead of preformatted (hard-wrapped) layout common in

-Separate blocks (paragraphs) of content by a blank line(s).
+Separate blocks (paragraphs) of content by a blank line.

 Do not use indentation in random places—that prevents the page from using